Talks for Students

 Sometimes, looking after health and wellbeing can be a real challenge.
 Students may be juggling volunteering, work or domestic responsibilities.
 Alongside these competing priorities and clashing schedules, wellbeing can be pushed to the side and leave many students feeling exhausted and overwhelmed.
 Working out what we need to stay well, when things get tough, is a topic we love to talk about!

-If you are interested in scheduling a “Be Well” talk for your student group, please complete the request form.
+If you are interested in scheduling a “Be Well” talk for your student group, please contact Counselling Support

 Goal To introduce students to a range of breathing techniques that support stress reduction and good.
 Outcomes